Documentation

 The Feedback module allows to give some feedback messages or hints to the user.

 It is entirely controlled by using scripts.
-It means that it does not act automatically and it is necessary to launch a command to display a feedback message, later referred as response.
+It means that it does not act automatically, and it is necessary to launch a command to display a feedback message, later referred to as a response.

-There are three categories (statuses) of responses: positive, neutral and negative.
-You can define arbitrary amount of responses and each of them has to belong to one of the categories mentioned above.
+Responses have three categories (statuses): positive, neutral, and negative.
+You can define an arbitrary number of responses and each of them must belong to one of the categories mentioned above.
 Each response is referenced with its unique identifier.

 The Contents of the response can contain anything that a regular text module can display, including images, HTML formatting, and mathematical formulas.